qu4lizz/fitness-web-app/README.md

 This web project comprises four applications designed for creating, purchasing, and participating in fitness programs, tracking progress, and receiving recommendations for training programs.

 ## Warning
 Please note that security was not prioritized in this project.
-If you're interested in viewing a secure web application, check out the <a href="TODO">Forum application</a>.
+If you're interested in viewing a secure web application, check out the <a href="https://github.com/qu4lizz/forum">Forum application</a>.

 ## Technologies